guilhermejbranco/fullstack-coding-challenge/README.md

 After that, you're all set up!

 ## Run the application
-`py routes.py`
+Execute the command `py routes.py` and the application will be running on localhost:5500 by default.
-The application will be running on localhost:5500 by default, but can also be changed in the config.py file.
+The url and port can also be changed in the config.py file.

 ## Unit Testing